-On April 17, 2023, we entered into a bridge loan for working capital purposes, with various accredited investors, all of whom are pre-existing stockholders, in the aggregate principal amount of \$393,808 (the "April Bridge Financing").
+On April 17, 2023, we entered into a bridge loan for working capital purposes, with various accredited investors, all of whom are pre-existing stockholders, in the aggregate principal amount of \$389,757 (the "April Bridge Financing"), after giving effect to the Representative Affiliate Transactions.
 We received an aggregate of \$166,903 in advances (the "Advances") prior to the close of the Bridge Financing from certain of the participating investors.
 The April Bridge Financing consists of senior secured convertible notes that had a maturity date of October 17, 2023.
-Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into 87,984 shares of Common Stock at the initial public offering of shares of Common Stock at a twenty percent (20%) discount to the price per IPO Share (assuming an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus).
+Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into 87,109 shares of Common Stock at the initial public offering of shares of Common Stock at a twenty percent (20%) discount to the price per IPO Share (based on the initial public offering price of \$6.00 per IPO Share).
 On October 12, 2023, we entered into a first amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 1, 2023.
-On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
+On October 24, 2023, we entered into a second amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
 On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which further extended the maturity of the notes to February 29, 2024.
 For more information regarding the April Promissory Notes, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations".